 |Bar Charts by Season by Month|

-In 2013 Middle Harbor provided excellent habitat for viewing shorebirds.
+When water levels are low, Middle Harbor can provide excellent habitat for viewing shorebirds.
 Birders reported good views of birds from the Middle Harbor trail along the south edge of Middle Harbor.
 There is an observation deck which may be accessed from the picnic area at the southwest corner of Middle Harbor.
 Birders also reported good views from the trail at the parking lot at the end of North Buck Road.
 (See the state park map below.)